dhanielsales/typescript-clean-arch-template/README.md

 - [x] Rename persistence repos to Stores
 - [ ] Unit tests examples
+  - [ ] Verify jest mock class to not be stuck of implementation and use interface
   - [ ] Stores
   - [ ] Entities
   - [ ] Usecases